Lessons from pendulums: A design comparison of three lab activities: Literature Review: Lab Curriculum Research and Development

 Details of the initial CU-Boulder lab curriculum, also a stand-alone lab course, can be found in a series of PERC papers \cite{lewandowski_student_2018, pollard_impact_2018, pollard_transforming_2018, lewandowski_initial_2018}.
-The design of this curriculum was motivated by five main learning goals: \begin{itemize} \item students’ epistemological attitudes should align with experts, \item students should have positive attitudes about the course, \item students should have positive attitudes about experimental science, \item students should be able to generate a graph showing model and data, and \item students should demonstrate “set-like” reasoning about data \end{itemize} Additionally, in other work (e.g., \cite{werth_impacts_2022}), the CU-Boulder team refers to their initial lab as seeking to develop skills.
-At the same time, the research teams notes that, due to various constraints, the course retained many features of a traditional lab \cite{pollard_impact_2020}.
+The design of this curriculum was motivated by five main learning goals: \begin{itemize} \item students’ epistemological attitudes should align with experts, \item students should have positive attitudes about the course, \item students should have positive attitudes about experimental science, \item students should be able to generate a graph showing model and data, and \item students should demonstrate “set-like” reasoning about data. \end{itemize} Additionally, in other work \cite{werth_impacts_2022}, the CU-Boulder team refers to their initial lab as seeking to develop skills.
+The research team also notes that, due to various constraints, the course retained many features of a traditional lab \cite{pollard_impact_2020}.

-Nevertheless, Pollard \textit{et al.} \cite{pollard_impact_2020} highlight several transformed features they expect to be salient for student learning: for a pre-lab assignment, students watch short, interactive pre-lab videos; the experimental activities require students to measure a previously unknown quantity or outcome, as opposed to verifying values learned in lecture or listed in a textbook; students are often asked to use these measurements to make a prediction related to their experiment and then, once they measure that prediction, compare results with other groups\textemdash which is expected to support the use of and reflection on uncertainty values.
+Nevertheless, Pollard \textit{et al.} \cite{pollard_impact_2020} highlight several transformed features they expect to be salient for student learning: for a pre-lab assignment, students watch short, interactive videos; the experimental activities require students to measure a previously unknown quantity or outcome, as opposed to verifying values learned in lecture or listed in a textbook; students use these measurements to make a prediction related to their experiment and then, once they measure that prediction, compare results with other groups.
+That comparison is expected to support the intentional use of uncertainty values.
+Additionally, most of the lecture sessions (which are infrequent) are dedicated to measurement uncertainty concepts.